stevela1957/Hangman/README.md

 #2: The positions of the letter buttons is sensed by mouse x,y position.
 This is not perfect yet.
 Working on dialing this in
 #3: Haven't figured out yet how to create the inner loop to allow a new game to be started.
 Again, working on it

-I do recommend subscriving to Tech with Tim's channel.
+I do recommend subscribing to Tech with Tim's channel.
 He explains well and has several great pygame projects!